Anti-vaccine protest in Canada spurs outrage

 Trudeau and his family were moved to an undisclosed location during the protest.
 (Two of his children tested positive for COVID-19, and a test Monday revealed he, too, was infected.
 He said he is fine and working remotely. )

-Protester Michelle Kloet, 47, of Canmore, Alberta, tried to clean up some of the mess left behind, picking up empty liquor bottles and beer cans.
-She said she was there because “it’s time for Canada and the rest of the world to find other ways to deal with this virus.”
+“It’s time for Canada and the rest of the world to find other ways to deal with this virus,” said protester Michelle Kloet, 47, of Canmore, Alberta.

 During the demonstration, the statue of Terry Fox, a national hero who lost a leg to bone cancer as a youngster and set off in 1980 on a fundraising trek across Canada, was draped with an upside-down Canadian flag and a sign that read "Mandate freedom.”